What is the relationship between obesity and your patients’ type 2 diabetes?

 2. Ryan DH, Yockey SR. Weight loss and improvement in comorbidity: differences at 5%, 10%, 15% and over.
 Curr Obes Rep. 2017;6(2):187-194.

-3. Garvey WT, Mechanick JI, Brett EM; and Reviewers of the AACE/ACE Obesity Clinical Practice Guidelines.
+3. Garvey WT, Mechanick JI, Brett EM, et al; Reviewers of the AACE/ACE Obesity Clinical Practice Guidelines.
 American Association of Clinical Endocrinologists and American College of Endocrinology comprehensive clinical practice guidelines for medical care of patients with obesity.
 Endocr Pract.
 2016;22(suppl 3):1-203.

 Continue